GreatApe42069/GreatApe42069/README.md

 - React
 - Full stack Development

+## Experience
+- ⭐ Co-founder and co-creator of 5 Web2 and 3 Web3 projects.
+- ⭐ Worked on innovative and cutting-edge projects
+- ⭐ Contribute to industry thought leadership
+- ⭐ Contribute to open source and private source
+- ⭐ Master new technologies, master computer science and mathematics.

+## Big believer in:
+- 💡 Power of continuous learning and personal growth
+- 💡 Importance of cultivating a positive mindset and embracing optimism
+- 💡 Value of hard work and perseverance in achieving success
+- 💡 Power of empathy and kindness in fostering meaningful connections and creating a harmonious society
+- 💡 Importance of ethical behavior and integrity in all aspects of life.

 ## Certifications
 - ARTH101: Art Appreciation - Saylor Academy
 - BUS200: Business Ethics - Saylor Academy